YidiQin/MOSES/README.md

 ## License

-This project is licensed under the GPLv3 License - see the LICENSE.md file for details
+This project is licensed under the use_mit_license().A short and simple permissive license with conditions only requiring preservation of copyright and license notices.
+Licensed works, modifications, and larger works may be distributed under different terms and without source code.